SeverinDenisenko/KillerKitty/README.md

 * Resource management
 * Audio
 * Scenes

-## What need to be done in code part

 * Physics and colliders system
 * UI

+## What need to be done in code part

+* Level mechanics
+* More advanced colliders
+* Save system

 ## What need to be done in art part